Embryophyte: Description

-In common with all groups of multicellular algae they have a life cycle which involves 'alternation of generations'.
-A multicellular generation with a single set of chromosomes – the haploid gametophyte – produces sperm and eggs which fuse and grow into a multicellular generation with twice the number of chromosomes – the diploid sporophyte.
-The mature sporophyte produces haploid spores which grow into a gametophyte, thus completing the cycle.
+In common with all groups of multicellular algae they have a life cycle which involves alternation of generations.
+A multicellular haploid generation with a single set of chromosomes – the gametophyte – produces sperm and eggs which fuse and grow into a diploid multicellular generation with twice the number of chromosomes – the sporophyte which produces haploid spores at maturity.
+The spores divide repeatedly by mitosis and grow into a gametophyte, thus completing the cycle.
 Embryophytes have two features related to their reproductive cycles which distinguish them from all other plant lineages.
 Firstly, their gametophytes produce sperm and eggs in multicellular structures (called 'antheridia' and 'archegonia'), and fertilization of the ovum takes place within the archegonium rather than in the external environment.
-Secondly, and most importantly, the initial stage of development of the fertilized egg (the zygote) into a diploid multicellular sporophyte, takes place within the archegonium where it is both protected and provided with nutrition.
+Secondly, the initial stage of development of the fertilized egg (the zygote) into a diploid multicellular sporophyte, takes place within the archegonium where it is both protected and provided with nutrition.
 This second feature is the origin of the term 'embryophyte' – the fertilized egg develops into a protected embryo, rather than dispersing as a single cell.
 In the bryophytes the sporophyte remains dependent on the gametophyte, while in all other embryophytes the sporophyte generation is dominant and capable of independent existence.